Healthcare Training

 Left click audio

-On the last track, we talked about the eight common ADD symptoms.
+In the last section, we talked about the eight common ADHD symptoms.
 These

 eight symptoms are inattention, impulsivity, difficulty delaying gratification,